Capstone-Projections/smart_tag_frontend/README.md

 ### Rules
 1. Never make changes directly to main.
 2. Commit as much as possible.
-3. Make all of your commit messages descriptive enough using the rules [here](https://www.conventionalcommits.org/en/v1.0.0/).
+3. Make all of your commit messages descriptive enough using the rules [here](https://commit.style/).
+Visit [this](https://ohshitgit.com/) if you need help commiting from the terminal.

 ###  Issues 🥵
 All issues should be reported [here](https://www.notion.so/458d2b299eb2414c86b70ac77fa4fb2c?v=cf990cad1e2241c2ac7be53e2aa43834)